 New research from the World Health Organization suggests that the Covid-19 pandemic caused a far greater number of deaths than official figures indicate.
 According to the authors of the study, there would have been about 15 million more pandemic-related deaths in 2020 and 2021, most of which are caused directly by the virus.
 Unexpectedly, excess deaths were even higher in 2021, despite the arrival of several highly effective vaccines to prevent serious complications.

 From the beginning of the pandemic, scientists were aware that officially reported deaths were underestimated.
 At first, testing for the virus was scarce worldwide, making it difficult to officially determine whether a person had died from the infection.
 While rich countries have made progress in documenting deaths over time, those with weaker health systems have continued to struggle.
-Not to mention the accusations leveled at some countries of intentionally underestimating deaths, providing numbers that are inconsistent with data collected elsewhere.
+Not to mention the accusations leveled at some countries of intentionally underestimating deaths, providing numbers inconsistent with data collected elsewhere.

 New WHO study, how it reached conclusions